SonyPradana/php-mvc/readme.md

 before you make model, make sure database config has set. to config your database you must copy ```.env.example``` to ```.env```.

-## built in Query Builder
+## Built in Query Builder
-ofcource we are support CRUD data base, this a sample
+of cource we are support CRUD data base, this a sample
 ### Select data
 ```php
 $db = new MyQuery();